-Good garden storage should be a priority when it comes to planning garden ideas – no one wants a cluttered and unusable backyard.
+Good backyard storage should be a priority when it comes to planning garden ideas – no one wants a cluttered and unusable backyard.

-With the garden coming under increasing pressure to perform a variety of social roles, such as alfresco dining, relaxing and entertaining, a good layout and adequate garden storage are more important than ever.
+With the garden coming under increasing pressure to perform a variety of social roles, such as alfresco dining, relaxing and entertaining, a good layout and adequate backyard storage are more important than ever.

 Simple garden shed ideas or 'man caves' might conjure up visions of being creaky, cold and damp, but – with the right materials – you can turn it into your unloved unit into a fully-functional she shed that is a powerhouse of creativity – and, comes equipped with just the right amount shelving, work station and plenty of pegs.